Perpetual Options

 The perpetual option is the options equivalent of the perpetual future.
 In addition to providing indefinite leveraged delta exposure, it also provides indefinite gamma, vega and theta exposure.

-Perpetual options are no-expiration options that are subject to Funding.
+Perpetual options are no-expiration options that are subject to .
 They are ideal for traders that want continuous delta, gamma and vega exposure, without selecting an expiration.

-Perpetual options on Everstrike are priced, margined and settled in evUSD.
+Perpetual options on Everstrike are priced, margined and settled in .

-They are cash-settled (no physical delivery of the underlying asset takes place).
+They are (no physical delivery of the underlying asset takes place).

 Settlement